Meet Our Therapists

 Kelly Taylor, CAC, LCSW, LADC & Co-Owner of Catalyst Counseling of Connecticut, LLC

 Kelly Taylor is proud of her alphabet soup, currently holding three professional credentials recognized by the state of Connecticut.
 Kelly is a Certified Addiction Counselor (CAC), a Licensed Clinical Social Worker (LCSW), and a Licensed Drug and Alcohol Counselor (LADC).
 Kelly holds a social work masters degree from the University of Connecticut.
 Kelly has worked in the behavioral health field since 2009 and considers herself to be a visionary therapist, dedicated to improving the lives of others in what she has chosen to be her life's work.
-Kelly specializes in the treatment of substance abuse and addictive disorders, and trauma issues, as well as eating disorders, with a particular aptitude for working with individuals who suffer from binge eating disorder.
+Kelly specializes in the treatment of substance use and addictive disorders, and trauma issues, as well as eating disorders, with a particular aptitude for working with individuals who suffer from binge eating disorder.
 She has experience working with individuals, couples, and families.
 She is an eclectic treatment provider, well versed in cognitive behavioral (CBT), dialectical behavioral (DBT), Inner Child, Seeking Safety, Motivational Interviewing, and Narrative therapy interventions.
-When not working in her private practice, Kelly works as a Senior Counselor at the Hartford Dispensary, a medication assisted treatment program, where she participates in daily supervisory and administrative functions of the clinic while continuing to meet with patients on her caseload for therapeutic counseling sessions.
+When not working in her private practice, Kelly works as a Senior Clinician at a Medication Assisted Treatment Facility, where she participates in daily supervisory and administrative functions of the clinic while continuing to meet with patients on her caseload for therapeutic counseling sessions.
 Kelly also holds a Bachelor or Arts degree in Media Arts from Southern Connecticut and has experience working as a Marketing Apprentice in her undergraduate days.
 Kelly has a flare for media and marketing and enjoys executing such functions in her shared business.
 In Kelly's free time, she enjoys hiking, creative writing, traveling, and laughing at silly cat videos on Youtube.
 Kelly is from the Central Connecticut area, and is interested in networking and collaborative opportunities that can keep her practice relevant and accessible to the needs of local communities.

 Lauren Johnson, MA, LPC & Co-Owner of Catalyst Counseling of Connecticut, LLC